INSEC-Ensias/insec-ensias.github.io/_posts/2021-09-11-ETBD_OSEP_Review.md

 ![image](https://github.com/INSEC-Ensias/insec-ensias.github.io/blob/main/assets/images/0_RE7m7FMN9NI5lA4g.jpg?raw=true)
 Hello guys, Cybertalents organized two ctfs for penetration testing scholarship and i liked to introduce you to a new vulnerability *“insecure deserialization”*.

-\nFor our challenge, we have a serialized object that we can exploit for editing the cookie.
+For our challenge, we have a serialized object that we can exploit for editing the cookie.
 -Read more about this vulnerability here:-[https://portswigger.net/web-security/deserialization](https://portswigger.net/web-security/deserialization)

 This challenge consists of a simple web page :